Dr. Samithamby ("Jey") Jeyaseelan

 Dr. Jey is actively involved in teaching of Veterinary Medical students in Bacteriology, Mycology and Immunology, and Graduate students in Advanced Immunology and Infectious Disease.

-Research in the Center for Lung Biology and Disease (CLBD) investigates lung inflammation and pulmonary host defense against bacterial pathogens.
+Research in the Lung Biology Lab investigates lung inflammation and pulmonary host defense against pathogens.

-The overall research goal of the CLBD is to understand the molecular and cellular mechanisms responsible for neutrophil recruitment, priming, and activation in infected lungs, smoke-exposed lungs, and smoke-exposed lungs and organs followed by infection in the lungs and other organs/tissues.
+The overall research goal of the Lung Biology Lab is to understand the molecular and cellular mechanisms responsible for neutrophil recruitment, priming, and activation in infected lungs, smoke-exposed lungs, and smoke-exposed lungs and organs followed by infection in the lungs and other organs/tissues.

-In particular, the LBL is interested in determining the role of pattern recognition receptors (TLRs and NLRs) and their adaptors with the development of the innate immune response in the lung in murine models.
+In particular, the Lung Biology Lab is interested in determining the role of pattern recognition receptors (TLRs and NLRs) and their adaptors with the development of the innate immune response in the lung in murine models.

 Multiple bacterial pathogens that are studied include: Klebsiella pneumoniae, Streptococcus pneumoniae, Escherichia coli, Pseudomonas aeruginosa, Staphylococcus aureus, and Legionella pneumophila, as causative pathogens of pneumonia.